tomalf2/job-orchestra/README.md

-# Orchestra
+# Job-Orchestra
-Orchestra is a pipeline orchestration framework designed for data science workflows.
+job-orchestra is a pipeline orchestration framework designed for data science workflows.

 ## Quick start

-In Orchestra, you define any pipeline as a direct acyclic graph of Steps.
+In job-orchestra, you define any pipeline as a direct acyclic graph of Steps.

 ### Declare the pipeline steps and their dependencies